New Zealand women's national rugby sevens team

 The New Zealand women's national rugby sevens team represents New Zealand in the World Rugby Sevens Series, Rugby World Cup Sevens, Summer Olympic Games and the Commonwealth Games.

-The team played for the first time at the 1997 Hong Kong Womens Sevens.
+The team played for the first time at the 1997 Hong Kong Women's Sevens.

-They have won 2 World Cups, 6 Womens Rugby Sevens Series, 4 Oceania Women's Sevens Series Championships, 1 Summer Olympic Games competition and 1 Commonwealth Games tournament.
+They have won 2 World Cups, 8 Women's Rugby Sevens Series, 4 Oceania Women's Sevens Series, 2 Summer Olympic and 1 Commonwealth tournament.

 History

 Early days

-New Zealand did not have any official women's sevens team; they were unofficially represented by the New Zealand Wild Ducks who won the 1997 and 1999 Hong Kong sevens.
+The "New Zealand Wild Ducks", an unofficial women's sevens team, represented New Zealand in the early years of women's rugby sevens.
+Composed of players such as Anna Richards, Monique Hirovaana, Dianne Apiti (later Kahura), Suzy Shortland, Louisa Wall, Tasha Williams, Annaleah Rush, Mata Young, Sharleen Holden and Ria Ataera, they competed in the inaugural 1997 tournament and emerged victorious.
+Richards was named Player of the Tournament.
+Despite not being officially recognised as a national side by the New Zealand Rugby Union at the time, seven players from the "Wild Ducks" (Hirovaana, Kahura, Richards, Rush, Shortland, Wall and Williams) also represented New Zealand at the 1998 Women's Rugby World Cup, where they clinched the World Championship title under the guidance of coach Darryl Suasua.
+The team won the second tournament in 1999.

-The first official New Zealand women’s sevens team was selected in 2000 and was coached by Darryl Suasua.
-They won the 2000 Hong Kong Sevens after defeating Australia 36–10 in the final.
+The first official New Zealand women's sevens team was selected in 2000 and was coached by Darryl Suasua.
+They won the 2000 Hong Kong Sevens after defeating Australia 36–10 in the final. the team consisted of Lavinia Gould, Sherry Hansen, Dianne Kahura, Noi Kurei, Sharleen Nathan (née Holden),Hannah Porter (née Myers), Anna Richards, Annaleah Rush, Suzy Shortland and Tammi Wilson.
+They returned the next year to win the 2001 tournament by defeating the United States team 22–10 in the final.

-This team was succeeded by the Aotearoa Māori sevens team which from 2002 to 2007, under coach Peter Joseph unofficially represented New Zealand and won six straight titles at the Hong Kong Sevens.